 It is about this time that Manet had taken up with Suzanne.
 Could it be that he did so to hide the real paternity of Leon?
 That of his father?
 Could this have saved the family from scandal in some way?
 It is interesting to note that he did not marry Suzanne until after his father died.
 Exactly when did his father’s affair with Suzanne end?
 Before or after Manet took up with her?

 Manet never claimed paternity of Leon.
 In fact, Suzanne was required for many years to pass him off as her brother.
 Yet it is far more likely that Leon was Manet’s half brother.

 So what do we have in this painting?
 Leon in the middle in a summer costume and a boater hat.
 Behind him on either side are a man and a maid.
 Behind them is a map reminiscent of those in the background of Vermeer.

 On the table we see what I had always presumed was lunch, but on closer examination, is more likely to be a still life.

-The knife and partially pealed lemon appear in many of Manet’s still lifes, as well as in a portrait of Leon.
+The knife and partially peeled lemon appear in many of Manet’s still lifes, as well as in a portrait of Leon.

-Certainly on the chair we have other accoutrements of the studio — a helmet and sword, for example.
+On the chair, we have other accouterments of the studio — a helmet and sword, for example.
 Leon posed with the sword in an earlier painting.